2025-04-04 - Congratulations to Markelle Scott for being awarded a 2025-26 Auburn University Undergraduate Research Fellowship! Photo. Photo.

 2022-03-28 - Graduate students Lauren Lucas, Vipasha Dwivedi, and Rania Mohamedelhassan presented their research findings at the Auburn University Student Research Symposium.
 Congratulations and thanks to Lauren, Vipasha and Rania for their hard work.
 Link to Lauren's oral presentation.
 Link to Vipasha's poster presentation.
 Link to Rania's poster presentation.

 2022-02-16 - David Riese gave a professional development seminar ("Publishing Your Research: A Case Study" to Auburn University Graduate Students.
-Link to presentation.
-Link to zip archive of references.
+Presentation.
+Zip archive of references.

 2022-02-14 - Graduate student Lauren Lucas presented her research findings ("ERBB4 is a Driver of BRAF-WT Melanoma") in an Auburn University Department of Drug Discovery and Development seminar.
 Great job, Lauren!
-Link to presentation.
+Presentation.

 2022-01-01 - The Riese Lab has published a report in Pharmacological Reviews that reviews the role that ERBB4 appears to play in human malignancies.
 The lead author of this work is Lauren Lucas.
 Congratulations to Lauren and the rest of the team!
-Link to publication.
+Publication.
 Pubmed entry.

 2021-10-28 - The Riese Lab has published a report in Protocols.io that describes an in silico strategy for determining whether a set of missense mutations found in a gene of interest are not randomly distributed.
 This strategy could be used to determine whether these mutations function as tumor drivers.
 The lead author of this work is Richard Cullum.
 Congratulations to Richard!
-Link to publication.
+Publication.

 2021-05-01 - Dr. Vipasha Dwivedi has been accepted as a full-time student in the Pharmacology Option of the Pharmaceutical Sciences PhD program.
 Vipasha earned an MBBS from NIMS University in India.
 She completed internship and residency training in India, after which she practiced at the Nav Bharti Industrial Training Institute in India.
 Vipasha is pursuing dissertation studies in the Riese lab.
 Congratulations and good luck, Vipasha!

 2020-12-30 - The Riese Lab has published a report in PLOS One that describes the development and deployment of a high-throughput screen for candidate ERBB4 antagonists.
 The lead authors of this work are Richard Cullum and Lauren Lucas.
 Congratulations to Richard, Lauren, and the rest of the team!
-Link to publication.
+Publication.
 Pubmed entry.

 2020-12-03 - David Riese has collaborated with Jianzhong Shen's laboratory on a review article in Frontiers in Pharmacology on the role of the chemokine CXCL12/CXCR4/CXCR7 axis in cancer.
 Congratulations to graduate student Yi Shi of the Shen lab for her outstanding contributions to this work.
-Link to publication.
+Publication.
 Pubmed entry.

 2020-12-01 - David Riese has been appointed to an affiliate faculty position at the O'Neal Comprehensive Cancer Center at the University of Alabama-Birmingham.
 David is affiliated with the Cancer Biology and Immunology Research Program.
 Congratulations, David!

-2020-09-30 - Former Riese lab graduate student Richard Cullum has been named as one of 6 recipients of the 2020 Auburn University Graduate School Distinguished Dissertation Awards.
+2020-09-30 - Former Riese lab graduate student Richard Cullum has been named one of six recipients of the 2020 Auburn University Graduate School Distinguished Dissertation Awards.
 This award is based on the significance of Richard's dissertation research and its methodological and substantive quality.
 Congratulations, Richard!

 2020-08-01 - Dr. Vipasha Dwivedi has joined the Riese laboratory as an unpaid, part-time graduate student.
 Vipasha earned an MBBS from NIMS University in India.
 She completed internship and residency training in India, after which she practiced at the Nav Bharti Industrial Training Institute in India.
 Welcome, Vipasha!